wp-plugins/literate-programming/readme.txt

 = How to define a fragment? =

-Use WP shortcodes for that: `[fragment name="unique fragment name" def/]`.
+Use WP shortcodes for that: `[fragment name="unique fragment name" /]`.
 In normal cases, this should be placed within a parent fragment:

-`[fragment name="parent fragment"]
-...
+`[fragment name="implemented parent fragment name"] ...
-[fragment name="sub fragment" def/]
+[fragment name="define new fragment" /]
 ...
 [/fragment]`